shsingh/f5-application-services-integration-iApp/CONTRIBUTING.md

 -->

 # Contributing Guide for f5-application-services-integration-iApp
 If you have found this that means you you want to help us out.
 Thanks in advance for lending a hand!
 This guide should get you up and running quickly and make it easy for you to contribute.
-If we don't answer your questions here and you need help or just want to say hi, shoot us an email at TBD(email).
+If we don't answer your questions here and you need help or just want to say hi, shoot us an email at App_Services_Integration_Engineering@f5.com.

 ## Issues
 Creating issues is good, creating good issues is even better.
 Filing meaningful bug reports with lots of information in them helps us figure out what to fix when and how it impacts our users.
 We like bugs because it means people are using our code, and we like fixing them even more.